2025–2026 North Atlantic Right Whale Mother and Calf Pairs

 Calving season ends as the whales move back north for the spring and summer.

-Meet this year’s mother and calf pairs below, and learn more about what you can do to help protect right whales here.
+So far this season, seven new mother and calf pairs have been sighted.
+Meet them below, and learn more about what you can do to help protect right whales here.

 Recent Sightings